• Post author:

 And remember, you STILL need that waiver to fly anything NOT automatically included in the 107.39 Categories.

 So why the policy change if we have the 4 Categories of compliant UAS OOP/OMV operations?
 Because it become obvious fairly quickly that the criteria for each of those categories was much more difficult to meet than the Congress realized.
 Manufacturers just didn’t see any ROI on spending the money and time to design and build any OOP Category compliant drones.
-To date (6/15/24), there is still only one model (AgEagle eBee X) that qualifies for an OOP DOC, and it’s only a mapping drone.
+To date (9/9/24), there is still very few drones with a Category 2 or 3 designation, and they’re all Enterprise drones.
 Not really usable for the vast majority of Remote Pilots.

 The FAA realized they needed to come up with a different approach.
 So they dug in and came up with a new set of provisions and three new weights classes.
 And we owe then a huge Thank You!